Zabel Yesayan: World War I Refugee

-Move to Soviet Armenia
+Move to Soviet Armenia, arrest

 Yesayan visited Soviet Armenia in 1926 and shortly thereafter published her impressions in Prometheus Unchained (Պրոմէթէոս ազատագրուած, Marseilles, 1928).
 In 1933 she decided to settle permanently in Soviet Armenia with her children, and in 1934 she took part in the first Soviet Writers' Union congress in Moscow.
 She taught French and Armenian literature at Yerevan State University and continued to write prolifically.

 During the Great Purge, implemented by Stalin, Yesayan was accused of "nationalism," abruptly arrested in 1937, and was exiled to prisons spanning from Yerevan to Baku.
 She died in unknown circumstances.
 There is speculation that she was drowned and died in exile, possibly in Siberia, sometime in 1943.
 Both the Soviet Concise Literary Encyclopedia (1964) and the Great Soviet Encyclopedia (1972) state Yerevan as the place and 1943 the date of her death.

-Early Literary Career
+Early literary career

 In late-nineteenth-century Constantinople, women including Srpuhi Dussap and Gayaneh Matakian hosted Armenian intellectual salons to provide a space for people to discuss ideas, literature, and politics.
 Salons also allowed women to interact with men without being labeled as improper women.
 Yesayan often visited the salon ran by Gayaneh Matakian.
 There, Yesayan met other writers and activists such as Sibyl and Arshak Chobanian, her first publisher.
 Yesayan published her first prose poem ("Ode to the Night")[1] which appeared in Chobanian's periodical Tsaghik (Flower) in 1895.
 Yesayan's first novel Sbasman Srahin Mech (In the Waiting Room, 1903) also appeared in serial form in Tsaghik.
 The book discussed women's immigration and poverty in France.
 In 1903, the word Feminism first appeared in Armenian in Yesayan's publication on the Women's section in Tsaghik.
 She went on to publish short stories, literary essays, articles, and translations in both French and Armenian in periodicals such as Mercure de France, L'Humanité, Massis, Anahit, and Arevelian Mamoul (Eastern Press),Ecrit pour l'Art, La Grande France and in the Armenian Magazines Tzolk (Light), Mer Ugin (Our Way) and Arşav (Race).